Phenomenal-Cat/PsychToolbar/NTB_Docs/source/NTB_ActionsTab.rst

   :width: 30
   :alt: Actions

+.. _NTB_ActionsTab:

 ===================================
 |Actions| NTB Actions Tab
 ===================================

-..
-NTB_ActionsTab:

 The Actions tab of the NIF Toolbar GUI allows the user to execute various actions based on the current settings.
-The most important action.
+The most important actions button is the 'Play' button, which executes the function to run the experiment that is currently selected in the :ref:Session panel <NTB_SessionPanel>`.

 .. |Play| image:: _images/NTB_Icons/W_Play.png